Giving recruiters a way to track their performance and KPIs

 Outcome

 While the full release is pending, the early feedback loop with sales demos and customer conversations confirmed strong alignment with market needs.
-Early indications gave key stakeholders confidence that the revenue gap can be narrowed.
+Early indications gave key stakeholders confidence that the revenue gap could be narrowed.
 This work directly addressed known pain points and is expected to lead to more deal conversions and a lower risk to revenue.

 Reflections